bramvandenbussche/readwiser/README.md

 This repository contains the API that mimicks the Readwise API and stores the received notes & highlights.

+There's an optional frontend which can be used to view the stored highlights and manage them.

 It also provides endpoints to retrieve that data.
 These are implemented by my own extension for the excellent [Calibre Annotations plugin](https://www.mobileread.com/forums/showthread.php?t=241206), the code for which can be found [here](https://github.com/bramvandenbussche/calibre-annotations/blob/feature/readwiser-importer/readers/ReadWiserApp.py).

 The following schematic shows how the whole system works: